Chapter 1. Managing Storage with Docker-formatted Containers

 overlay graph driver uses OverlayFS, a copy-on-write union file system that features page-cache sharing between snapshot volumes.
 Similarly to LVM thin pool, OverlayFS supports efficient storage of image layers.
 However, compared to LVM thin pool, container creation and destruction with OverlayFS uses less memory and is more performant.

-Note that OverlayFS is not POSIX-compliant (some of the file system semantics are different from standard file systems like ext4 and XFS) and does not yet support SELinux.
-Therefore, make sure your applications work with OverlayFS before enabling it with the docker service .
+Note that OverlayFS is not POSIX-compliant (some of the file system semantics are different from standard file systems like ext4 and XFS) and, prior to RHEL 7.4, OverlayFS could not be used with SELinux enabled.
+(As of RHEL and RHEL Atomic 7.4, you can use OverlayFS with SELinux in enforcing mode.)
+Because OverlayFS in not POSIX-compliant, make sure your applications work with OverlayFS before enabling it with the docker service.
 For more information on the use of OverlayFS with the docker service, see Chapter 19.
 File Systems from the Red Hat Enterprise Linux 7.2 Release Notes.

 The general way to enable the

-overlay Graph Driver for the docker service is to disable SELinux and specify
+overlay2 Graph Driver for the docker service is to specify

 Changing the storage backend is a destructive operation.
 Before starting, be sure to back up your images.
 This can be done in two ways: